Funnyach/UROSWorldControl/README.md

 ## Installation
 ### Unreal
-For this Plugin to work on the unreal side of things, you also need to the Plugins [UROSBridge](https://github.com/robcog-iai/UROSBridge) and [UTags](https://github.com/robcog-iai/UTags).
-Copy all three plugins into your project Plugin folder and activate them.
+For this Plugin to work on the unreal side of things, you also need the Plugins [UROSBridge](https://github.com/robcog-iai/UROSBridge), [UTags](https://github.com/robcog-iai/UTags) and [UE4Bson](https://github.com/code-iai/UE4Bson)(which you need to install anyways because it is required by UROSBridge).
+Copy all plugins into your project Plugin folder and activate them.

 For the Highlighting to work, you need to setup three things in your unreal project.
 1) Got to Edit -> Project Settings under Rendering -> Postprocessing you need to set "Custom Depht-Stencil Pass" to "Enable with Stencil".